La Palma, Spain

 Our last visit was to the Hotel Hacienda de Abajo situated in the Tazacorte quarter of La Palma.
 Built originally as a Sugar estate and dating back to the 17th Century, the site has deveoped over the years.
 Growing sugar turned to bananas and now the manor house has been turned into an exclusive hotel.

-It still retains most of its original features and still houses many rare pieces of artwork and artifacts.
+The property still retains most of its original features and houses many rare pieces of artwork and artifacts.
 One of the bedrooms still uses a 4-poster bed from the early days and is thought to be the oldest piece in the manor.

-It also has some beautiful gardens and that is where we stopped for a coffee, local cake and a banana – of course!
+The gardens are beautiful and it is here that the group stopped for a coffee, local cake and a banana – of course!

 Bananas - the main crop of the island